contensis/docs-management-http/model/paged-list.md

+---
+description: A paged list is a structure that is used to describe paging details for listing and search results.
+---
 # Paged list

 A paged list is a structure that is used to describe paging details for listing and search results.